jundalisay/superb/content/en/research/socrates/parmenides/chapter-10.md

-+++
+---
+title: "The Multiplicity of the Whole"
+heading: "Chapter 10"
+date: 2015-09-10
+image: "/covers/parmenides.jpg"
-title= "The Multiplicity of the Whole" heading= "Chapter 10" date= 2021-12-22 image= "/covers/parmenides.jpg" description= "The One, as the Whole, multiplies Itself" linkb= "/research/socrates/parmenides/chapter-9" linkbtext= "Chapter 9" linkf= "/research/socrates/parmenides/chapter-11" linkftext= "Chapter 11" icon = "/icons/soc.png"
+description: "The One, as the Whole, multiplies Itself"
-+++
+icon: "/icons/soc.png"
+---

 1.aa.